Thoughtscript/academic_papers/README.md

 ```
 Nietzsche and property definitions for Gödel's Ontological Proof.

+I specify one propety in particular: `supercoming` whereby a *positive* property that were it to not exist, will come to.

 **Hyper Dimensional Logics**:
 ```
 * Hyper Dimensional Logics
 ```
 I explore spatial and dimensional representations of logic extending my analysis to *n* dimensions.
 Along the way we'll investigate questions of symmetry, disputation/argument, and how logics in higher-dimensions may "reach down" and override lower-dimensional arguments.

+A many-valued system of logic contains *n-many* truth-values.

+An *n-dimensional* logic contains *n-many* truth conditions.

+An *hyper-dimensional* logic orders these logics akin to well-understood type theories so that truth-values in higher logics supervene on truth-values of lower ones and vice-versa.

+This has potential applications for security, defense, robotic obedience, and metaphysics.

 **Tegmark's *Mathematical Universe Hypothesis***:
 ```